 With cannabis, each strain has a unique blend of chemical components.
 But even with the same strain, there can be a big variation in the natural chemicals present in the cannabis plant.
 Depending on what blend of cannabis’ chemicals you are consuming, it might affect you in different ways and you might experience different therapeutic benefits.

-How Flavonoids Interact With Other Chemicals in Cannabis
+Interacting With Other Chemicals in Cannabis

-Potential Therapeutic Effects of Flavonoids
+Potential Therapeutic Effects

-Here are a few of the ways scientists say flavonoids may be helpful for your health:
+Here are a few of the ways scientists say flavonoids may be helpful for your health.